-Jury checklist:
+Jury checklist

-- ➤ 8 weeks prior: Deliver copies of any accompaniments to the accompanist.
+- At least 8 weeks prior: Deliver copies of any accompaniments to the accompanist.
 Practice and prepare all required materials well in advance of the jury.
 If you are unsure about what you are expected to perform, be sure to discuss the jury requirements with your private instructor. - ➤ 4 weeks prior: If you have not already done so, rehearse with the accompanist.
-Do not wait until the last week of classes. - ➤ Jury day: Arrive at Memorial Hall about one hour prior to your scheduled time, dressed professionally, and warm up.
+Do not wait until the last week of classes. - ➢ Jury day: Arrive at Memorial Hall about one hour prior to your scheduled time, dressed professionally, and warm up.
+Complete the jury form in advance of the jury.
 Report to the performance site 10 minutes prior to your scheduled time with your instrument, printed music (if necessary), and completed jury form.